electricimp/AzureIoTHub/examples/README.md

 ### Send A Message To The Device

-1. Open the device you want to send a message to.
+1. In your IoT hub, open the device you want to send a message to.

  ![Device Message](./example_imgs/IoTHubSendMessageToDevice1.png)